6. Individual Member Responsibility

 - misrepresentation of a Member’s affiliation with CCTV to others

 - unauthorized use of the CCTV logo

 - taking or reserving equipment without staff permission

-- abuse of equipment, including attempted repair
+- abuse or careless use of equipment, including attempted repair

 - changing the wiring, connections or attaching accessories without staff authorization